nozavroni/csvelte/docs/users_guide/getting_started/first_steps.rst

 What if I don't know the CSV flavor?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The previous example looks simple enough, but what if we *didn't* know anything about our CSV data?
 What if we *didn't* know ahead of time what the delimiter and line terminator characters are?
 No big deal!
 Simply instantiate your reader the exact same way, only this time, omit the flavor parameter.
-In the absense of an explicit flavor, the reader will use its internal :php:class:`Taster` class to automatically determine these attributes for us (in other words, it will "taste" the CSV data and tell us its "flavor").
+In the absense of an explicit flavor, the reader will use the :php:class:`Taster` class internally to automatically determine these attributes for us (in other words, it will "taste" the CSV data and tell us its "flavor").

 .. code-block:: php